coderafting/humane-time/README.md

 ```clojure
 [coderafting/humane-time "0.1.0"]
 ```
 Require `humane-time.core` in your working namespace.
-It is advisable that you only use `humane-time.core` namespace and its public functions.
+It is advisable that you only use `humane-time.core` namespace.
 ```clojure
 (ns your-project-namespace
   (:require [humane-time.core :as ht]))